AquaticEcoDynamics/Peel_ARC/Data/Fish/README.md

 ## Fish <img src="https://github.com/AquaticEcoDynamics/Peel_ARC/blob/master/Images/Logos/murdoch-new.png" width="180" height="100" align="right">

-Data archive for Murdoch University's fish sampling between 2016 - 2018.
+Data archive for Murdoch University's fish sampling program between 2016 - 2018.

 ---
 ### Overview

-Data on the fish communities was collected at 32 sites in the shallows (<1.5 m deep) and 21 sites in the deeper waters (>1.5 m deep) throughout the Peel-Harvey Estuary in each season from autumn 2016 to summer 2018 (see map below).
+Data on the fish communities was collected at 32 sites in the shallows (<1.5 m deep) and 21 sites in the deeper waters (>1.5 m deep) throughout the Peel-Harvey Estuary in each season from autumn 2016 to summer 2018 (see Fig. 1 below).

 Data available for each replicate sample collected at each site on each sampling occasion includes (i) the abundance of each fish species, expressed as number of fish per 100 m<sup>2</sup> for samples collected in the shallows using a seine net, and number of fish caught per hour for samples collected in the deeper waters using gill nets; (ii) the functional guild allocations